ravicm/hello/cheflab.md

 Once the cookbooks are moved to the chef-repo directory, chef server need to be updated with the existing cookbooks, from next updates in the recipes in workstation will update the server and server updates the clients(nodes) <br>

-upload the cookbook with following command <br>
+upload the cookbook to the server to serve the chef nodes,the command is as follows <br>

 ```
 # knife cookbook upload <cookbookname>